siyuan-note/user-guide-en_US/Memos/Abstract Leak and O'Connell's Razor.md

 > {: id="20210104091520-h6esl79"}
 {: id="20210104091520-8x4txjt"}

 In terms of design, we should try our best to follow this principle.
+So in SiYuan, we build all data based on content blocks, and use a unified reference syntax to minimize the burden on users.
 {: id="20210104091520-r1t0r93"}